About

 A 2016 study published in Harvard Business Review found that people who focused on reducing the number of accounts (the snowball approach) were more likely to eliminate all their debt than those who focused on reducing the total balance.

 Why?
 Quick wins create momentum.
 Paying off that first $500 credit card in 2 months feels like real progress.
 It proves you can do this.
 It builds confidence.
+And as you close accounts, your credit utilization ratio may improve, boosting your credit score along the way.

 The "Debt Fatigue" Problem